Frankel01/HR_Attrition-Dashboard/README.md

 - Attrition by Gender
 - Attrition by Education Field

-This is also where i include some basic lines of code or queries used during my analysis
+This is also where i include few basic lines of code or queries used during my analysis

 ```SQL
 SELECT Attrition, Count(*) as Attrition_Count,